LordVarmiok/LordVarmiok/README.md

-- 👋 Hi, I’m @LordVarmiok or simply Piotr outside of virtual world!
+- 👋 Hi, I’m @LordVarmiok or Piotr outside of virtual world!
 - 👀 I’m interested in web applications and AI.
 - 🌱 I’m currently a student at University of Lodz.
 - 📫 You can reach me here <piotr.lichocik@o2.pl> or here <lordvarmiok@gmail.com>